PBX and Trunk Services will attempt to Register on the platform so we can communicate with them.

 Things To Check

-- Check your domain resolves correctly for PBX/Trunk realm or proxy if used: DNS Lookup
+- Check the domain resolves correctly for PBX/Trunk realm or proxy if used: DNS Lookup

 - Users that are stuck in the 'First Registration Queued' stage can be because of DNS issues, if we are unable to resolve the settings entered to a valid SIP endpoint.